 2. You could be experiencing low blood sugar

 Having a pre-bedtime snack can prevent this, Metzelaar says, such as a well-balanced bedtime snack with some protein, carbs, and fat.
+So, what should I eat when I wake up hungry?
 Think: almond butter and banana on whole wheat toast, yogurt or cottage cheese with berries, or hummus on crackers.
 Metzelaar again affirms the importance of getting a sufficient amount of food throughout the day to keep blood sugar levels stabilized.
+Additionally, foods that make you sleepy may help satisfy both needs—sleep and hunger at once.

 3. You're working out—likely in the evening—without sufficiently refueling afterwards

-The best bet is to focus on eating more after you finish your workout, and Ricker highlights both carbs and protein as key nutrients to include in your post-workout snack.
+The best bet is to focus on eating more after you finish your workout, instead of banking on a front-loading breakfast the next day.
+What's more, Ricker highlights both carbs and protein are key nutrients to include in your post-workout snack.
 “Carbs help with restoring glycogen energy storage, and if that drops too low, it can signal hunger to your body.
 Protein not only helps with muscle recovery, but with feeling more satiated,” Ricker says.
 Research also shows that foods with tryptophan, melatonin, and phytonutrients are linked to better snooze quality.

 Regardless of physical activity, Ricker adds that it's important to make sure that your evening meal has both complex carbs (think beans, veggies, and whole grains) and protein no matter what.
 "A very high carb meal may help to induce sleep, but the protein is important to make that meal more filling over a longer period,” she says.
 Ricker also recommends limiting foods that can tamper with sleep—particularly anything with caffeine or a lot of added sugar—in the evening.